nicholaspung/productivity-hub/README.md

 ## Deploying to Firebase Hosting

 1. Add your `FIREBASE_TOKEN=` in .env file after logging into your Firebase account
-2. Follow instructions on how to connect with Firebase CLI
+2. Follow instructions on how to connect with Firebase CLI on their official documentation
 3. You're done!

 ## Using GitHub Actions as your CI/CD